RileyMoore01/p2.riley.moore/readme.md

 <p>
     The menu function can be pressed to see an assortment of the personal platforms and information you are able to browse.
 As of now this menu contains a social account icon, health icon, and a news icon.
+However the only way you can access these icons is if the user signs in via the fingerprint.
 </p>

 <hr style="border-top: 3px dotted #998143">